Robbie English, Broker and REALTOR

 Though selling remotely can streamline many processes, it can also introduce delays if not managed properly.
 Issues like slow communication, time zone differences, or miscommunications between you, your agent, and the buyers may arise.
 You might find yourself waiting on documents or feedback that would have been easier to handle in person.

-To mitigate this, it’s crucial to establish clear communication channels with your real estate team from the beginning.
+To mitigate this, it’s important to establish clear communication channels with your real estate team from the beginning.
 Frequent check-ins and using shared digital platforms for document tracking can help prevent unnecessary delays.

 3. Limited Control Over the Sale Preparation